reesmanp/evil_penguin/BUGS.md

 - [ ] Penguin oscillates at times instead of pursuing player
 - [x] Sometimes coins are not picked up.
 Probably a bug with the collision detection.
 - [x] Collision now detects all items on same row and column
+- [x] Negative velocities suddenly stop when not accelerating